strongback/strongback-cli/README.md

 ## Strongback Command Line Interface (CLI)

 [Strongback](http://strongback.org) is a Java library for FRC robots, and to use it you must first install the library onto your development machine and set it up properly.
-This can be tedious and somewhat complicated, so the Strongback Command Line Interface (CLI) tool provides an easy-to-use way to interact with the library using the command line.
-The Strongback CLI consists of a single, entirely self-contained executable program -- simply download the right program for your operating system and then run it to:
+This can be tedious and somewhat complicated, so we created the Strongback Command Line Interface (CLI) tool.
+It's a small self-contained executable program for Linux, Windows, and MacOS that makes it easy to install, upgrade, and use the Strongback Java Library.
+It can:

 * list the Strongback Java Library versions that are available
 * install, upgrade, restore, or uninstall the Strongback Java Library version